OpenTree-Education/rhizone-lms/README.md

 The `/webapp` folder contains a React app that enables user functionality and communicates with the api.

-### `/website`

-The `/website` folder contains a Gatsby site that is published as the marketing website for OpenTree Education.

 ## Hints and troubleshooting

 ### Use a version manager for Node